jafferjunaidi/Django_folder/README.md

-# Django_folder
-Hello world this all are Django practice files.
+# Hello world this all are Django practice files.